seblars/seblars.github.io/about.md

+---
 layout: page
-title: "Contact"
+title: About
 permalink: /about/

-# about me
+includelink: true
+---